Stay In Your Lane

-Most of us are familiar with the driving term "stay in your line".
-It simply means when driving stay in the lane that is most appropriate.
+Most of us are familiar with the driving term "stay in your line."
+It simply means when driving, stay in the most appropriate lane.
 For example, if you are on the highway driving 40 MPH in the fast lane, you clearly are not in the right lane.
-The people behind you, the ones driving the correct speed limit of 65 miles per hour, are going to blow their horns, flash their lights or drive really close behind your car to let you know you need to move over to the slow lane.
+The people behind you, the ones driving the correct speed limit of 65 miles per hour, are going to blow their horns, flash their lights, or drive really close behind your car to let you know you need to move over to the slow lane.

 Before I hit publish on my first piece for wordsbytara.com, I knew nothing about blogging and social media.
-My learning curve was steep but I eventually taught myself what I needed to know in order to get started.
+My learning curve was steep, but I eventually taught myself what I needed to know to get started.
 I spent many hours researching and absorbing information from a variety of sources.
 There were times when I felt overwhelmed and confused by the amount of information I was consuming.
-The "experts" had different ideas about what to do and what not to do when trying to share your products and services online.
+The "experts" had different ideas about what to do and what not to do when sharing your products and services online.

-How long were they driving in the slow lane before they could cross over to the middle lane and then to the fast one?
+How long were they driving in the slow lane before crossing over to the middle lane and then to the fast one?
 Few people share these details.
 But I knew they all had a back story.
 For every glamorous picture, there was a story that went along with it.
-Sometimes the stories were wonderful and beautiful and other times the stories were filled with challenges, upsets, and failures.
+Sometimes the stories were wonderful and beautiful, and other times the stories were filled with challenges, upsets, and failures.

-The research I was conducting became overwhelming and so I decided to shut off the noise, anything that was outside of myself I silenced.
-This meant that for a period of time I stopped looking at blogs and social media posts.
-I stopped reading books about small business, following your dreams, success, and writing.
-I stopped listening to podcasts, watching U Tube videos and unsubscribed from newsletters.
+The research I was conducting became overwhelming, so I decided to shut off the noise; I silenced anything outside of myself.
+This meant that for a period of time, I stopped looking at blogs and social media posts.
+I stopped reading books about small businesses, following your dreams, success, and writing.
+I stopped listening to podcasts, watching U Tube videos, and unsubscribed from newsletters.
 I did all of this so I could listen to myself again.
-I focused on what was most important to me, the type of writing I wanted to do, who I wanted to share my writing with and why.
+I focused on what was most important to me, the type of writing I wanted to do, who I wanted to share my writing with, and why.

 When I decided to shut the noise out, I could hear my inner voice and the voice of my dream again.
-It became easier to make decisions for my writing and my site because I was making choices that were unique to me.
-No longer feeling overwhelmed, I was able to sift through the information and select what was best for me.
-I was staying in my lane.When I finally was on track with what I wanted for my site, I was able to implement some of the things I learned in ways that aligned with my dream.
+It became easier to make decisions for my writing and my site because I made choices that were unique to me.
+No longer feeling overwhelmed, I could sift through the information and select what was best for me.
+I was staying in my lane.When I finally was on track with what I wanted for my site, I implemented some of the things I learned in ways that aligned with my dream.
 I eventually returned to some of the sites and newsletters I found helpful during my research.
 I also started viewing social media posts as a source of inspiration and not for comparison.

-If you are in pursuit of your dream, but find yourself bogged down by all the messages coming at you, find a way to shut out the noise.
-Become quiet enough to hear what is in your heart and you will always be led in the right direction.
+If you are pursuing your dream but find yourself bogged down by all the messages coming at you, find a way to shut out the noise.
+Become quiet enough to hear what is in your heart, and you will always be led in the right direction.